ItayLisaey/safeview/README.md

 interface SafeViewProps {
   // Determines which the key will toggle the "SafeMode". accessKey?: React.HTMLAttributes<HTMLButtonElement>['accessKey']; // string

+  // Determines the filter applied on the targeted elements. filter?: 'hidden' | 'blur' | 'black';

   // Allows you to insert a class to the div <SafeView> creates. className?: string;